andreas-zeller/andreas-zeller.github.io/Blog.md

-# Andreas Zeller's Blog
+# Samuel Ferino's Blog

-My blog has a mixture of various topics from academia and software development, often with a humorous touch.
+My blog includes a variety of topics, from academia and software development to my tourism experience reports.
 Here is the list of all posts:

 <ul>
   {% for post in site.posts %}